-- 1. OIOs carry out research and publish the results of this research in a doctoral thesis or prototype design, a technological design or in one or more scientific productions. - 2.
-Employment is fixed-term for a period of no more than four years and for the full working hours. - 3.
-OIOs spend at least 90% of their working hours on research and on the training and supervision that they receive. - 4.
-OIOs may be charged with other duties, including teaching, for no more than 10%. - 5.
-OIOs cannot be charged with management duties. - 6.
-If the employer considers this necessary the temporary employment may be extended by one year at most.
-Refer to articles 12.3 and 2.9, paragraph 1. - 7.
+- 1. The aim of the employment of an OIO is for the OIO to carry out scientific research and publish the results of this research in a in a dissertation, in a technological design, or in one or more scientific productions. - 2.
+The employment is fixed-term for a specified period of no longer than four years and for the full working hours. - 3.
+Upon commencement of the employment, in derogation to the provisions of paragraph 2, and with aim of determining the OIO's suitability, one-time employment of no longer than eighteen months can be entered into, which can be extended once to a maximum of four years. - 4.
+OIOs spend at least 90% of their working hours on research and on the training and supervision that they receive. - 5.
+OIOs may be charged with other duties, including teaching, for no more than 10%. - 6.
+OIOs cannot be charged with management duties. - 7.
 For part-time employment the extension of employment is proportionate.